vorpalnet/blade/vorpal-blade-admin-console/notes/design.md

 I worry about lists or sets of data.
 Need to merge the lists and not just replace.

 Let's see if it can be done...?

+Compilation

+For Eclipse, execute

+mvn eclipse:clean

+followed by

+mvn eclipse:eclipse

+if will prepare the eclipse .classpath file for you.
+That is, these commands are run against maven from the command line i.e. outside of eclipse.